MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 (2012) makes a similar point about operating systems being dinosaurs.

 Despite its enormous size and problems, OS/360 and the similar third-generation operating systems produced by other computer manufacturers actually satisfied most of their customers reasonably well.
 They also popularized several key techniques absent in second-generation operating systems.
-Probably the most important of these was multiprogramming.
+Probably the most important of these was **multiprogramming**.
 On the 7094, when the current job paused to wait for a tape or other I/O operation to complete, the CPU simply sat idle until the I/O finished.
 With heavily CPU-bound scientific calculations, I/O is infrequent, so this wasted time is not significant.
 With commercial data processing,